Module and Function reference

 mapped_data (numpy.array) – A Data array for the mapped data

-Datasets module reference
+Atlas module reference

-atlas.fetch_buckner_2011(data_dir=None, base_url=None, resume=True, verbose=1)
+atlas.fetch_atlas(atlas, atlas_dir=None, maps='all', space='all', base_url=None, resume=True, verbose=1)

 Parameters:

-• base_url (string, optional) – base_url of files to download (None results in default base_url).
+• base_url – string, optional base_url of files to download (None results in default base_url).

 Returns: